siddhigupta075/college-mess-management/README.md

-# IIIT Lucknow Mess Management Website
+# College Mess Management Website

-A responsive and interactive web application designed to manage mess-related information for IIIT Lucknow students.
+A responsive and interactive web application designed to manage mess-related information for college students.

 ## Features
 - Dashboard with live clock and meal highlighting